rspurney/TuxNet/docs/index.md

     TeamViewer will now attempt to remotely connect.
 If the computer is currently in use, TeamViewer will prompt the current user to either accept or deny your remote access request.
 If they deny your request, try to log in again at a later time.

 1. If TeamViewer has successfully connected, you should see a Mac login screen.
 Enter **TuxNet** as both the name and password.
 1. If the login information is entered correctly, you should see a Mac desktop screen.
+From here, import the files you want to run in TuxNet via the Files & Extras tab at the top of the screen.

 ## TUX